Steveiwonder/DataMasker/README.md

 //and initialize your own instance
 IDataSource dataSource = DataSourceProvider.Provide(config.DataSource.Type, config.DataSource);

-//Enumerable all our tables and being masking the data foreach (TableConfig tableConfig in config.Tables)
+//Enumerable all our tables and begin masking the data foreach (TableConfig tableConfig in config.Tables)
 {
     //load the data, this needs optimizing for large tables